queenie-ho/3DMAGNSSVINS-IOFGO/README.md

 <!-- Acknowledgements  -->
 ## Acknowledgements
-The system framework and VIO part are adapted from <a href="https://github.com/HKUST-Aerial-Robotics/VINS-Mono">VINS-Mono</a>.
+The system framework of VIO part are adapted from <a href="https://github.com/HKUST-Aerial-Robotics/VINS-Mono">VINS-Mono</a>.
 We use <a href="http://ceres-solver.org/index.html">Ceres</a> to do the optimization.

 <!-- Related Publications  -->
 ## Related Publications